genixpro/kwola/README.md

 The built-in profiles are `testing`, `standard`, and `rig`. `rig` is the default and continuously feeds both GPUs from eight parallel browser environments.
-It budgets two CPU threads per browser and four per training rank on the 32-thread reference host, caches decoded screenshots in RAM, and prefetches CPU batches while the GPUs optimize. `standard` preserves the conservative two-rank reference configuration.
+It budgets two CPU threads per browser and four per training rank on the 32-thread reference host, uses a measured batch of 48 per GPU, caches decoded screenshots in RAM, and prefetches CPU batches while the GPUs optimize. `standard` preserves the conservative two-rank reference configuration.
 Pass `--gpu INDEX` for an explicit single-GPU step.

 Every run contains strictly validated `kwola.json` and `manifest.json` files, an LMDB database, content-addressed blobs, disposable prepared-sample cache records, reports, logs, and atomically